Updated on April 28th, 2025

 Living with a roommate in college can be amazing, but it also comes with challenges.
-There’s a learning curve to figuring out how to get along with a roommate, regardless of whether the students already know each other.
+There’s a learning curve to figuring out how to get along with a roommate, regardless of whether the students already know each other or are meeting for the first time at their respective colleges.
 That’s why following college roommate etiquette is so important.

 College roommate etiquette helps students treat each other properly.
 Essentially, it’s a framework for success, ensuring your student doesn’t step on any toes while they get used to life and living with someone else.